ibm-cloud-docs/vpc/par-creating.md

 ```
 {: pre}

-## Creating a public address range with the API
+## Creating public address ranges with the API
 {: #par-ordering-api}
 {: api}

-To create a public address range with the API, follow these steps:
+To create public address ranges with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).
 1. Store the following values in variables to be used in the API command: